What is customer delight?

 Part of knowing what it is customers want is to understand how they’re interacting with your business.
 Customer journey mapping is a great way to internally demystify those personas and use cases that make up your customer base.

 Once you’ve mapped out a range of journeys and customer types, you’ll also be able to see opportunities to sprinkle in a touch of customer delight by – for example – streamlining their leap from touchpoint to touchpoint, or identifying areas where you can better connect points of customer information.

 Imagine you have a customer calling up to discuss a recent issue they’ve had.
 A poor version of that call would involve an agent who has no idea what’s happened, who the customer is, or even if this is their first purchase or their thousandth.
 That customer wouldn’t leave feeling particularly well treated.

-Much better, then, would be to utilise customer experience management tools that can link customer experiences and data together.
+Much better, then, would be to utilize customer experience management tools that can link customer experiences and data together.
 That’s because customer delight is often the result of seamlessness.

-Whatever the case, personalisation goes a long way, and can form the bedrock of a strategy for routinely delighted customers.
+Whatever the case, personalization goes a long way, and can form the bedrock of a strategy for routinely delighted customers.